 - Stored procedures should not be named with the prefix “sp_.”

 - Check if input data is not truncated while saving.
-Field length shown to the user on a page and in database schema should be the same
+The field length shown to the user on a page and in the database schema should be the same.

 - Check numeric fields with minimum, maximum, and float values